zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

     - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (*`DBA_DEBRA`*, *`SH1`* and *`APPUSER`*) as shown in Task 1 previously

        **Note:**
-          -  Attention, only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
+          -  Attention, only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new web-browser window (Mozilla, Chrome, Edge, Safari, etc) or by using the "Incognito mode"!**
           - As reminder, the password of these users is the same (here `WElcome_123#`)

              ````